 I think they would be surprised to know I have a black belt in Tae Kwan Do.
-That a lot of people would not expect from me.
+A lot of people would not expect that from me.

 On Glee, Marissa/Katie was a bit of an odd character in the fact that most of your performance was supposed to be text messages... just voiceovers with your picture.
 What was that experience like, to be on one of the most popular shows on TV but not actually appearing until your character had been established for a while?